 Naqa and Mussawarrat are the two archaeological sights closest to Khartoum, but they only ones that require your own vehicle, ideally a four-wheel drive.
-We were so lucky, Ross an widely travelled English guy we befriended in our hotel in Khartoum just took us along.
+We were so lucky, Dominique an widely travelled English guy we befriended in our hotel in Khartoum just took us along.
 Early in the morning we headed north towards Atbara, stopping in the outskirts of Khartoum to buy fresh bread, sip tea and watch the city come to life.

 After 2,5 hours on the wide tar road, we turned off onto a sand track.
 From there it was another 45 minutes to Naqa.
 There were zillions of tracks and we were so happy we were able to join Ross.
-He booked the two day tour at the Acropole Hotel for unbelievable amount of 600 US.
+He had booked the two day tour at the Acropole Hotel for unbelievable amount of 600 US.
 Just to give you an idea, a non-English speaking driver earns US 76 a month.
-So we chipped in, got a ride to Naqa and Mussawarrat, but asked to dropped off at the village of Shendi, while Ross continued to the Pyramids of Meroe.
+So we chipped in, got a ride to Naqa and Mussawarrat, but asked to dropped off at the village of Shendi, while Dominique continued to the Pyramids of Meroe.

 Naqa was amazing, a small sight with basically two highlights: The Temple of Amun (1st century AD), with a short alley of rams leading up to it.
 The table-like blackish mountain in the distance is in line with the doors of the temple, an awesome sight.
 A local showed up and gave an excited talk about the history of the place.
 Unfortunately, he was extremely hard to understand.

 A short stroll away is the Lion Temple.
 While walking there we passed a group of nomads who were getting water from a very very deep well using a simply technique: a donkey is run down a small sandy hill pulling a long rope to get the huge leather bag of water from 86m deep in the ground.
 Again, and again, and again.